troglobit/finit/doc/build.md

 destination directory when installing, very useful for building binary standalone packages.

-To target an embedded Linux system, usally a system that use BusyBox tools instead of udev & C:o, add <kbd>--enable-embedded</kbd> to the configure command above.
-This enables `mdev` instead of `udev` and the BusyBox `getty` syntax.
-Remember to also change the Linux config to:
+Finit 3.0 and later can detect if it runs on an embedded system, or a system that use BusyBox tools instead of udev & C:o.
+On such systems `mdev` instead of `udev` is used.
+However, remember to also change the Linux config to:

     CONFIG_UEVENT_HELPER_PATH="/sbin/mdev"